Bay Street's Orvis Endorsed Fly Fishing Guides

 A little About South Carolina's Best Fly Fishing Guides!

 Head guide, Capt.
 Tuck started fishing and shrimping the Beaufort area 30 years ago with his grandfather.
 He has heavily fished South Carolina's Lowcountry from Charleston to Savannah and has incorporated his fly fishing experience of twenty plus years to exclusively target saltwater species here in Beaufort, SC.
-Tuck targets redfish, seatrout, ladyfish, cobia, tarpon, and sheepshead on the fly as well as on light tackle from a 2019 Maverick HPX-S. Because of its unmatched excitement, sight fishing is his primary method of targeting most species.
+Tuck targets redfish, seatrout, ladyfish, cobia, tarpon, and sheepshead on the fly as well as on light tackle from a 2020 Maverick HPX-S Carbon Edition.
+Because of its unmatched excitement, sight fishing is his primary method of targeting most species.

 Shannon started fishing as a young child on the Satilla River in Woodbine, Georgia.
 Exploring the salt and fresh water rivers and lakes of South Georgia with his grandfather, he honed his skills before moving to the South Carolina Low Country in 1999.
-Since then the concentration has been on inshore salt waters targeting Cobia, Jack Crevalle, Tarpon, Trout and Red Fish with sight fishing being his method of choice.
-He fishes out of a 19’ East Cape Vantage.
+Since then the concentration has been on inshore salt waters targeting Cobia, Jack Crevalle, Tarpon, Trout and Redfish with sight fishing being his method of choice.
+He fishes out of a 2019 Maverick HPX-S.

 John grew up fishing for bass and bluegill with a bobber and worm with his dad in North Carolina.
 Fast forward to college where he spent his summers as a whitewater rafting guide in Colorado, it didn't take him long to pick up a fly rod.
 From then on, he was hooked and has been fly fishing and tying flies ever since.
 After graduating from NC State, John spent a few years in the corporate world, regularly sneaking out early to head to Wrightsville Beach to chase redfish in the marsh grass.
-John's hobby turned into a career when he moved to the Lowcountry in 2018 and started working full time in the shop.
-Now, you can find him on the water targeting redfish, black drum, cobia, sharks, and many more inshore species with both fly and light tackle outfits.
+John's hobby turned into a career when he moved to the Lowcountry in 2018 and started working full time in the Outfitter.
+Now, you can find him on the water targeting redfish, speckled sea trout, cobia, sharks, and many more inshore species with both fly and light tackle outfits.
+John fishes from a 2018 Beavertail Mosquito.